Sagay massacre: Investigation

 After the incident, the police named the victims of the shooting, who included three men, four women and two children.
 According to the police, most of the victims were the members of Negros Federation of Sugar Workers.
 Police said that they were hunting for the killers.
 The NFSW said that the incident occurred on the first night of "bungkalan" activity — "wherein farmers occupy idle lands and collectively cultivate to make them productive."
 The police are investigating "land conflict" as the possible motive.
 In an interview on CNN Philippines, Sagay City Acting Chief of Police Chief Inspector Robert Mansueto said that the victims formerly farmed the land in question, and he added that "those killed were land reform beneficiaries."
 Initial reports said that 40 armed men took the place, but Mansueto clarified that it was five or six gunmen.
 Mansueto also said that the victims were eating dinner inside their tent before the incident.
 According to one survivor, the armed men arrived at the hacienda on foot and because of the remoteness of the area, the farmers did not notice them.

 Chief Supt.
 John Bulalacao, Western Visayas police director, said that some of the 40 farmers "were linked to the New People's Army (NPA)" and claimed that NFSW was a "legal front" of the NPA, which the NFSW denied.
 Bulalacao said they are also looking at the possibility of the landowner or other claimants hiring goons to get rid of farmer-occupants.

 Chief Insp.
 Manseto said that the incident appeared to have been a shootout between the gunmen and some of the farmers, although none of the gunmen were harmed.
-On the Crime Laboratory, one of the slain farmers was holding a .38 caliber handgun, however, three survivors denied this, saying that none of the members have guns.
+Negros Occidental police chief said one of the slain farmers was holding a .38 caliber handgun, however, three survivors denied this, saying that none of the members have guns.
 Police found 12 empty bullet casings from a 5.56 mm rifle and seven bullet casings from .45 caliber handgun.

 In an interview on DZMM, Philippine National Police (PNP) Chief Oscar Albayalde said the NFSW is "used by the Communist Party of the Philippines to take over private lands for profit" and he added that the victims are "not legitimate tillers or tenants" of the plantation.
 The Department of Agrarian Reform said that the victims were "not beneficiaries of the government's land distribution program."

 On October 23, the police said that they had identified one of the members of the NPA who is allegedly behind the massacre.
 According to the Armed Forces of the Philippines (AFP), the plantation where the incident took place was a "vigorous" place for the NPA.

 Suspects

-On October 28, the PNP has identified Rene Manlangit and Rogelio Arquillo – recruiters of the farmers to the NFSW.
-The two were being filed murder charges by the police; however, the two suspects remain at large.
+In late October 2018, the PNP filed murder charges against suspects Rene Manlangit and Rogelio Arquillo, who they said were recruiting farmers to the NFSW.
+However, the NFSW secretary general stated that a fact-finding team that went to Sagay reported that the perpetrators were members of the Armed Forces of the Philippines' Special Civilian Active Auxiliary.